Communication is a critical tool for achieving Strong Partnerships. In this context, it involves:

 - establish formal and informal communication strategies between staff at various levels, and between services

 - agree to a regular meeting schedule, and circulation of an agreed agenda that keeps participants’ focused on outcomes for children and drives decision making

 - ensure that meeting minutes and action lists are prepared and circulated promptly to provide opportunities for responses and to keep things moving.

 REFLECTIONS FOR LEADERS:

-- Do the current governance and leadership structures of my organisation support building Strong Partnerships with my partnering organisation/s?
+- Do current governance and leadership structures of my organisation support building Strong Partnerships?

 - How often and in what ways should I meet with leaders from the service we partner with?

-- How are we creating opportunities for professional conversations between the staff of our services?
+- How are we creating opportunities for professional conversations between staff of our services?

-- What professional learning could I propose to build a shared capacity to support the wellbeing of children who transition between our partnering services?
+- What professional learning could support the wellbeing of children transitioning between our services?

-- How can I be sure that staff members in both services clearly understand all requirements of our agreement, including how we share resources?
+- How can I be sure staff members in both services understand agreement requirements?

 - What approaches could we use to build relationships and collegiality between Department of Education (DoE) school and service staff, and Education and Care (E&C) service staff?